pgjones/quart-schema/docs/how_to_guides/request_validation.rst

 If the client doesn't supply correctly structured data they will receive a 400 (bad request) response without your route handler running.
-If the client does supploy correctly structured data it will be passed into your route handler as the ``data`` argument.
+If the client does supply correctly structured data it will be passed into your route handler as the ``data`` argument.

 Form data